• Maha Shivratri

 St. James Episcopal Church 4 St James Place, Essex Jct., VT, United States

-Mata Kee Chowki is a devotional gathering or event held to honor and worship Maa Durga, Maa Lakshmi, Maa Saraswati, or other forms of Shakti (divine feminine power).
-The word “Chowki” refers to the platform or seat where the deity’s idol or picture is placed, and the event typically involves prayers, bhajans (devotional songs), kirtans, […]
+Mata Ki Chowki is a devotional gathering or event held to honor and worship Maa Durga, Maa Lakshmi, Maa Saraswati, or other forms of Shakti (divine feminine power).
+The word “Chowki” refers to the platform or seat where the deity’s idol or picture is placed, and the event typically involves prayers, bhajans (devotional songs), kirtans, and the recitation of religious […]